 Just before we go, we must mention the beautiful Okanagan Valley.
 It’s one of Canada’s premier wine regions and many people go to sample its wines and enjoy its lovely towns.
 However, we’re talking about epic adventures here and if you want to really see the natural beauty of the Okanagan Valley, you need to get in the air.
 We boarded a helicopter flight from Penticton that took us over Okanagan Lake to Kelowna.
 Whether you stay in Penticton, or Kelowna, you’ll have a superb wine and food experience but make sure to see it from above and to get out on the hiking trails to explore nature.

 And that concludes our most epic list of adventures in Canada.
 There are so many things to do in Canada, the sky is the limit.
-From exploring Vancouver Island to totem poles of Stanley Park in British Columbia to the Fundy Footpath to Halifax Harbour, it takes a lifetime to see everything Canada has to offer.
+From exploring Vancouver Island to the totem poles of Stanley Park in Vancouver British Columbia to the Fundy Footpath to Halifax Harbour, it takes a lifetime to see everything Canada has to offer.
 Luckily, we keep adding to the list every year.
 Where have you been in Canada that you recommend?

 - Read More about Canada and Canadian Culture